vsivsi/gridfs-locking-stream/Readme.md

 });
 ```

-For more information on the topics below, see the documentation for the [gridfs-locks](https://www.npmjs.org/package/gridfs-locks) package.
+For more information on the locking implementation, see the documentation for the [gridfs-locks](https://www.npmjs.org/package/gridfs-locks) package.

 ## accessing file and lock metadata